PhD Program Overview

 Collaborative Program in International Development Studies

 The four fields of specialization can be combined with the collaborative PhD program in International Development Studies.
-Students receive a PhD degree in their selected discipline with the added International Development Studies.
+Students receive a PhD degree in their selected discipline with the added designation International Development Studies.
 Please visit the IDS Graduate Studies website for more information.

 Normally, only applicants with a recognized MA degree in Sociology and with high academic standing (80% or higher) in their graduate-level studies will be admitted into the program.

-Graduate students are admitted into the program in the fall semester only.
-The application deadline is February 1.
+Graduate students are admitted into the program in the Fall semester only.
+The application deadline is January 15.

-Please visit the Graduate Studies website for additional information about the application process and for instructions on how to upload the application documents.
+Visit the Graduate Studies website for information about the application process and for instructions on how to upload the application documents.

 The application package must include: